classy-org/custom-leaderboard-sample-app/README.md

 ### Client: React SPA

-The [Client folder](./client) contains the React SPA to display the data retrieved from Classy's API by the backend.
+The [Client folder](./client) contains the React SPA to display the data retrieved from GoFundMe Pro's API by the backend.

 ### Setup / Local Development